The Rundown

 - Doesn’t contain DHA

-The fat count on the Merrick Backcountry Grain-Free Dry Dog Food is on the higher side but that’s what makes it perfect for Goldies who are active and get plenty of exercise in their day.
+The fat count on the Merrick Backcountry Grain-Free Dry Dog Food is on the higher side but that’s what makes it perfect for Golden Retrievers who are active and get plenty of exercise in their day.

 click to see more